 Internet connection is slow or keeps dropping – this could be the reason why you see a pending notification when sending someone a snap.
 If you snap with that particular friend often and you are pretty sure you are not blocked, the reason why you see the notification could be because either you or your friend have a poor internet connection at the moment.

 You can do a few things on your side.
-Close the app and launch it again.
-Turn the Wi-Fi off then back on.
+Close the app and relaunch it.
+Turn the Wi-Fi off, then back on.
 Restart your smartphone and your router.